Enter your keyword

 Date of Birth: January 1960

-Judge Gerald Bloem is a Free Statetor who hails from Kroonstad.
-He holds a BA and Secondary Teachers Diploma from the University of Western Cape and an LLB degree from Rhodes.
+Judge Gerald Bloem is a Free Stater who hails from Kroonstad.
+He holds a BA and Secondary Teachers Diploma from the University of Western Cape and an LLB degree from Rhodes University.

-Bloem, who started his career as a Teacher, later attained silk status (senior counsel) in 2010 where he practiced for about five years until his appointment as a judge of the Eastern Cape High Court in Makhanda.
+Judge Bloem, who started his career as a teacher, later attained senior counsel status in 2010 where he practiced for about five years.
+In 2015, Judge Bloem was appointed to the High Court in the Eastern Cape Division in Makhanda.
+To date, he has made over 250 judgments across his various judicial appointments.

-Bloem has acted at the SCA for three terms between December 2023 and March 2025.
+Bloem has acted at the Supreme Court of Appeal (SCA) for four terms between December 2023 and November 2025.
 He has penned several judgments during his acting stint.
-In Steyn v Minister of Mineral Resources and Energy he reviewed and set aside the Ministers Petroleum regulations on the basis that he was not empowered to do so.

-Writing in the field of criminal law, Bloem wrote the majority judgment in Ntuli v The State.
-There, the Regional Court convicted Ntuli on one count of kidnapping and four counts of rape and sentenced him to terms of imprisonment in respect of each count.
+In the field of criminal law, Bloem wrote the majority judgment in Ntuli v The State.
+Ntuli is centred on the state’s obligation to bring forward charges and establish evidence for all elements of a charge.
+The Regional Court convicted Ntuli on one count of kidnapping and four counts of rape and sentenced him to terms of imprisonment in respect of each count.
 On count 2, rape of a female aged 14 years, the regional court imposed life imprisonment and gave leave to appeal only in respect of that sentence.
-The Gauteng Division of the High Court, Pretoria (the high court), Ismail J and Hassim AJ, held that the regional court had exceeded its sentencing jurisdiction and it set aside the sentence and referred the matter to a single judge for sentence only in respect of count 2.
+The Gauteng Division of the High Court, Pretoria (the high court), held that the regional court had exceeded its sentencing jurisdiction, and it set aside the sentence and referred the matter to a single judge for sentence only in respect of count 2.
 Acting in terms of this, Mavundla J sentenced the appellant to life imprisonment and granted leave to appeal to the SCA, in respect of both conviction and sentence on all counts.

 October 2025 JSC Interview